Cooke Dam: Powerhouse and Substation

 The powerhouse is a red brick structure with a green tile roof measuring 116 feet by 67 feet.
 There are five windows in the main facade with flat arch brick window hoods.
 Personnel and cargo doors occupy the lower portion of one of the window openings.

 The interior of the powerhouse is largely open, and includes a basement and mezzanine.
-Most of the floorspace is occipied by generators and their governors.
+Most of the floorspace is occupied by generators and their governors.
 Generators in the powerhouse are connected to turbines in the adjacent penstock.

 At one corner of the powerhouse is the outdoor substation, where a small concrete pad supports transformers and other equipment, A chain link fence surrounds the substation.